Armans3838/RosettaStoneSubscriberOptimization/README.md

 # MGSC410_Applied_Business_Analytics

 # Sources/Help
-For this assignment, I used the following resources:
+For this assignment, we used the following resources:
 -

 # Goal: